rosenloecher-it/worker-bunch/README.md

 ... is a task/rule engine for use in a smarthome environment.

-*Worker-Bunch* provides an programming infrastructure for create your own rules/tasks with your own functionality..
+*Worker-Bunch* provides a programming infrastructure for create your own rules/tasks with your own functionality.

 These rules/tasks are called "workers" here.
 Each worker runs as a separate thread.
 The